Oatmeal Cinnamon Raisin Cookies

 • Combine the raisins with water and pulse in a blender until resembles pure.

-• Stir in the butter and raisin mixtures along with the vanilla into the flour mixture.
-Using a wooden spoon, spatula or hands, mix to combine – just for about 30 seconds or so.
-Cover and let the dough rest for 15 minutes; do not skip this step – it is important because the low ratio of gluten.
+• Add the butter mixture, raisin purée, and vanilla to the dry ingredients.
+Mix briefly, with a spatula or spoon, just until combined.
+Cover and let the dough rest for 15 minutes; do not skip this step – it is important because of the low ratio of gluten.

-• Off the heat and let them cool on the baking sheet for a few minutes, then transfer to a wire rack to cool completely.
-Enjoy!
+Cool briefly on the baking sheet, then transfer to a wire rack to cool completely.

 Love how these cookies aren’t too sweet (like you, I don’t like my sweets too sweet!), and that it’s got healthy oats, honey and raisins in it!
 Will definitely give this recipe a try Ben!